wolfjazz/fixed-point-math/README.md

 // copy constructors can be used to cast when the base type is the same but the precision is different

-/* addition */
-qu32f16<> g = a + b;
-qu32f16<0., 45700.> h = a + b;  // runtime check error: out of range (beyond upper limit) qu32f20<> i = a + e;  // addition performed in q20 (higher precision of e) and stored as q20 (i) qu32f16<> j = a + e;  // addition performed in q20 (higher precision of e) and stored as q16 (j)

-// no range check performed when R1 * R2 (ranges Ri, * is an operator) cannot go out-of-range auto x = qu32f16<40., 80.>(50.);
-auto y = qu32f16<10., 20.>(15.);
-qu32f16<> z = x + y;  // for example, no range check performed here because R1 + R2 cannot go out-of-range

-/* subtraction */
-/* multiplication */
-/* division */
+/* operations */
-// similar to addition
+// q values do not implement operators!
+When operators are used, they are implicitly converted to
+// static q values (see next section) within the same range.
+The user can, if needed, change the
+// value range by explicitly converting the value.

-/* static Q-type for static formulas that can be used to guarantee at compile time that a calculation
+/* static Q-type for static formulas that have to be used to guarantee at compile time that a calculation
  * works for a range of input values.
-Runtime checks may only be needed when a q value is transformed
+Runtime checks are only needed when a q value is transformed
- * into an sq value and vice versa. sq-only formulas are guaranteed to be safe at runtime, because
+ * into an sq value (and vice versa) when the value range gets smaller.
+ * sq-only formulas are guaranteed to be safe at runtime, because for each operator the value range is
- * for each operator the value range is modified and checked against overflow at compile-time.
+ * modified and checked against overflow at compile-time.
+Runtime checks are not included as long as
- * Runtime checks are not included as long as only sq values are used in the formula.
-This guarantees
+ * only sq values are used in the formula.
+This guarantees that the formula compiles into an efficient
- * that the formula compiles into an efficient calculation.
+ * calculation.
  * Note: By design, sq values cannot be changed.
-For each operator a new sq value is constructed. */ fpm::sq<type, n, v_min, v_max>;
+For each operator a new sq value is constructed.
+ *  => q values are dynamic and can be changed, but they do not implement mathematical operations.
+ *     For formulas sq values are needed; they are static so that formulas can be guaranteed to
+ *     be secure for a given range of input values.
+As a result, sq values can only live in their
+ *     local scope, e.g. a function.
+For inter-scope transitions q values are needed to carry a value.
+ */
+fpm::sq<type, f, v_min, v_max, ovf>;

 // predefined types
 using sq32<...> = fpm::sq<int32_t, ...>;